YoelMonsalve/LinkedIn/articles/1/kill-command_EN.md

 _A comprehensive guide to `kill` command, to demystify extraneous things said in the programming world._

-> Some time ago, I heard someone tell that "the `kill` command is to kill a process".
+> Some time ago, I heard someone say that "the `kill` command is to kill a
+>  process" (...wtf?).
 That is not technically correct.
-Strictly talking, the `kill` command is to _send a signal to a process_.
-This is a frequent error I've heard from novice programmers, or people that only touch topics superficially.
-But, from the Linux help:
+Strictly talking, the
+>  `kill` command is to _send a signal to a process_.
+This is a frequent error
+>  I've heard from novice programmers, or people that only touch topics
+>  superficially.

+But, let's go to an authoritative source, directly from the Linux help:

 ```bash
 $ kill --help